Forest Plan Revision

 Collaborative Mapping Websites

-Two collaborative mapping websites were used as an information source and a forum for public comments on forest plan revision topics.
-We are no longer accepting comments on the collaborative mapping websites, however you may view comments and conversations that were posted. (updated 6/24/2014)
+Collaborative mapping websites are used as an information source and a forum for public comments on forest plan revision topics.

 Management Area Designations